 The Company recorded revenues of ₱3.8 million for the year ended 2018, 6% lower than the ₱4.1 million revenues recognized in 2017.
 This decrease in revenue is due to the Company's lower interest income from money market placements because the cash and cash equivalent decreased by 26% during the period.
-On the other hand, dividend income increased by 56% in 2018 due to higher dividends declared and paid from the Company's investments in equity instruments.
+On the other hand, dividend income increased by 56% in 2018 due to higher dividends declared and paid from the Company's available-for-sale (AFS) investments.